Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 So, what’s the twist?

-This version of the traditional summer camp scavenger hunt takes the nature scavenger hunt up to 11 and adds extra challenges, such as riddles or puzzles, to make it more exciting.
+This version of the traditional summer camp scavenger hunt takes the classic activity to the next level by adding extra challenges, such as riddles or puzzles, to make it more exciting.
 It’s a great way to engage campers and encourage teamwork while keeping things interesting.

 Use trivia questions to level the playing field between little ones and older kids at camp.